-- Premium risk attritional risk: The increase from the previous SST is related to the growth in TPB. - Premium risk large: The increase from the previous SST is related to the growth in TPB. - Natural catastrophe risk: The decrease from the previous SST is due to the weakening of the Euro against the Swiss Franc. - Reserve risk: The increase is related to the increase in TPB over the last three years resulting in higher reserves.
+- Premium risk attritional risk: The reduction compared to the previous SST is related to changes in risk composition, recalibration of volatility assumptions and higher discounting benefit. - Premium risk large: The reduction from the previous SST is related to the reduction in large risk exposures, higher discounting benefit and the modeling of flood risk in the natural catastrophe component.
+The latter implied removing flood from the component "Premium risk large". - Natural catastrophe risk: The decrease from the previous SST is due to an increase in retrocession, higher discounting benefits and the weakening of the Euro against the Swiss franc. - Reserve risk: The reduction is related to the higher discounting benefit, which compensated the growth in reserves that resulted from the increase in TPB written over the last years.